mrenrich84/CV/README.md

 ***
 ### <a name="interests">Interests</a>

 Computer gaming, tech stuff and all that is geeky!
+Books and movies
+Music, traveling
-Music, photography and video making
+Photography and video making
-Traveling
 Sports: football, surf, American football

 ***